 Since a website is a technical project, one of our greatest needs is to find more technically experienced people who are willing to offer long-term help for our project.

 If you have experience in one of the areas outlined below and would be interested to become a long-term member of our team, then please contact us.
-If you want to help with less technical tasks, please see our general list of remaining work.

 We are looking for language section coordinators.
 Each language requires at least one language section coordinator, who would need to be a native speaker of that language with the ability to also communicate clearly in English.